 With our high-impact, industry-vetted profile templates, seedsprint makes it easy for both TTO professionals and researchers to put technology on display for the right people to see and securely communicate with potential partners.
 We know how important it is to keep intellectual property secure, which is why we provide encrypted data rooms and NDA negotiation tools.

-Educating researchers to think about their tech as a business is critical to transforming it into a life-changing product or service that can make the world a better place. seedsprint is the first step in helping your tech reach a wider audience.
-Not a member?
-Sign up now.
+Educating researchers to think about their tech as a business is critical to transforming it into a life-changing product or service that can make the world a better place. seedsprint is a great first step in helping your tech reach a wider audience and we’re happy to be part of the process!